-- Smith Anderson is listed in the National Law Journal’s 2013 “NLJ 350” list, which identifies the largest law firms in the United States by number of lawyers.
-With 122 lawyers, Smith Anderson ranks #333 and is the only Raleigh-based firm and one of four North Carolina firms to make the list.
+- Smith Anderson is listed in the National Law Journal’s 2014 “NLJ 350” list, which identifies the largest law firms in the United States by number of lawyers.
+We are the only Raleigh-based law firm and one of six North Carolina firms to make the list.

-- Fifty-three Smith Anderson lawyers were recently selected by their peers for inclusion in The Best Lawyers in America® 2014.
+- Fifty-four Smith Anderson lawyers were recently selected by their peers for inclusion in The Best Lawyers in America© 2015.

 - Three of our partners were named "Lawyers of the Year" in Raleigh for their respective specialties by The Best Lawyers in America© 2014.

 - In its annual joint “Best Law Firms” ranking, U.S. News & World Report and Best Lawyers® named Smith Anderson a metropolitan “Tier 1” firm in 24 practice categories.